 Along the study corridor, the entire West Oakland segment scored above the 75th percentile threshold; no other corridor segment passed the threshold.
 Some areas in Adams Point ranked in the lowest percentiles.
-This illustrates the range of communities and needs that change along the corridor.
+This illustrates the range of communities and needs that change as you travel along the corridor.
 Figure 6 shows the CalEnviroScreen rankings along the corridor.